Saturday, April 18, 2020

 None less than on three occasions.
 During the climax, he first gets shot point-blank in his side with a dummy bullet, but he's such a tough guy that it doesn't put him out yet.
 But the next bullet, this one to his head (and obviously dummy too), does the job and "The night closed down around him".

-Once he's in the hospital and interrogated by the cops, he blacks out due to the exhaustion: "Shayne could feel the mists beginning to close in around him again."
+Once he's in the hospital and interrogated by the cops, he blacks out due to exhaustion: "Shayne could feel the mists beginning to close in around him again."

 Finally, after his semi-successful wheelchair attack, he loses consciousness because he's totally exhausted from the fight and preceding chase.
 This one is also pretty straightforward: "He felt a violent explosion behind his eyes."